The Short-Term Rental Market

 For centuries, people have been using short-term rental channels to find a place to sleep.
-In the middle ages, travelers were referred to the local bar to find a place to sleep.
+In the Middle Ages, travelers were referred to the local bar to find a place to sleep.
 Not much later, announcements were shared by local priests and mayors.
-From the '60s to the '90s, most spots were found by local newspapers and the first "internet" chat groups.
+From the '60s to the '90s, most spots were found in local newspapers and the first "internet" chat groups.

 As traditional hotels were using the internet to improve the whole package as "all-in packages" at key locations, there was another group, called the "Couchsurfing" part of the world who were looking for a basic place to stay at in the more rural areas.

 Nowadays you see many companies that have successfully built or entered this market for short-term rental demand based on their own visions.
 Channels like Airbnb are well known for their success; Facebook and other platform groups have also found their way and lately, you can see the bigger OTA's like Booking.com and Expedia that are joining this market as well.

 By announcing that the apartment, room, or other place is available for some time on different channels, it also brought in some cases a large volume of phone calls and emails for date and time confirmation.

 Maintaining this guest communication and closing the advertisement at the same time on all other channels has become time-consuming.
 Individual property owners were looking for a way to have someone else take care of their property, manage the different channels manually, and find new guests as they didn't have time or experience to do so.

 Back in the day, Travel Agencies could be found in the streets where you can book your plane ticket, Hotel room, and all kinds of great events.
 Large names like Booking.com, Expedia or Agoda took most of these functions over and we are focusing on delivering that same great booking experience to new Hotel guests.